the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-env-impact.md

 This guide helps data and computational scientists to better understand the environmental impacts of their work and projects, as well as providing suggestions for reducing the impact of it.

-The topic is not new, it has for example been discussed during CW23 [link to raspberry blog post, when it is available].
+The topic is not new, it has for example been discussed during [CW23](https://software.ac.uk/blog/2023-08-15-tracking-environmental-impact-research-computing).

 (er-activism-env-impact-understanding)=
 ## Understanding the problem